 Note from Noelle: While teaching one section of Algebra 1 my first year, I taught with a very experienced teacher.
 She would require students to take a calculator test about 2-3 weeks into school in order to earn the right to use a calculator.
 It was her way of ensuring that students had the appropriate number sense background to move forward.
 I can see why this is so beneficial, especially when you are solving equations with rational numbers and so on.

 Calculators serve a very specific purpose in the math classroom: for students to use them as one of the many tools they have in their learning toolbox.
-Do you use calculators in your classroom?
+Do you use calculators in your middle school classroom?
 If so, when and how?